frankc60/jStrip/README.md

 To keep your version 1 code working under version 2, simply update your existing code with the following:

-- Create a seperate instance for each call,
+- Create a seperate instance for each call, with the **new** operator.

 ```js
 let jStrip-1 = new jStrip(); //version 2
 ```

 - Change your jStrip call from:

 ```js
 jStrip("<URL>","<jQuery>")  //vesrion 1